rishi71095/Sleep-Efficiency-Dashboard-in-Power-BI/README.md

-# Sleep Efficiency Dashboard in Power BI Case Study
+# Sleep Efficiency Dashboard in Power BI
 Welcome to the Sleep Efficiency Dashboard Case Study on Power BI.
 In this project, we will explore a real-world dataset from Kaggle to analyze sleep efficiency trends and identify factors that may impact it.
 Our goal is to create a comprehensive and visually appealing Power BI dashboard that provides valuable insights into sleep efficiency and suggests strategies for improving it.

 ## Objective